apietrelli/myVCF/docs/install.rst

 **Windows**

-1. Go to sqlite web site https://sqlite.org/download.html and download precompiled binaries from Windows section.
+1. Go to the :code:`sqlite` web site https://sqlite.org/download.html and download precompiled binaries from the Windows section.

   * **sqlite-dll-win32-x86-\*.zip**